 This policy is intended to act as a positive force for equity and the elimination of all discriminatory behaviour.
-Board members, staff, and service users will refer back to the Ontario Human Rights Code for areas of discrepancy or concern.
+Board members, staff, and service users will refer back to the human rights legislation for areas of discrepancy or concern.

 Scope of this policy